reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 ## Consumers

 **A `Consumer` is a functional interface that represents an operation that accepts a single input argument and returns no result.** It is part of the `java.util.function` package.
-Unlike most other functional interfaces, we use it to perform side effect operations on an input, such as printing, modifying state, or storing values.
+Unlike most other functional interfaces, we use it to perform side-effect operations on an input, such as printing, modifying state, or storing values.

 ### Consumer

-The `Consumer` Represents an operation that accepts a single input argument and returns no result.**
+The `Consumer` Represents an operation that accepts a single input argument and returns no result:

 ```java
 @FunctionalInterface